synereo/blog.synereo.com/_posts/2016-03-16-Synereo-Update.markdown

 ### March 16, 2016 Synereo Community Hangout

-This week, team Synereo prepares for the upcoming COALA Blockchain Workshop in NYC.
-Greg is interested in hosting a satelite workshop for people interested in reputation systems.
-Reputation interfaces with business and regulations.
+This week, team Synereo talks about the preparation for the COALA Blockchain Workshop in NYC, and the satelite reputation systems workshop held.

-**DevOps Team Welcomes improvements to GLoSEval ; Spray dependancy is updated; work continues to convert older dependancies running on VirtualBox, into AMI and Docker images, and with this we welcome anyone else to join in DevOps merryment!**
+**DevOps Team Welcomes improvements to GLoSEval ; Spray dependancy is updated; work continues to convert older dependancies running on VirtualBox into AMI and Docker images, and with this we welcome anyone else to join in DevOps merryment!**

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Dog_food_aisle.JPG/320px-Dog_food_aisle.JPG)<br>